-Cluster 1 and 4 are associated with magnetosheath plasma immediately downstream the bow shock.
-We see that their nodes have very similar values in terms of density, pressure, temperature, $v_x$ , the quantities mainly associated to the downstream of the bow shock.
-They differ mainly in terms of the sign of the $v_z$ velocity components: the regions identified in Figure 4 as cluster 4 (1) have mainly positive (negative) $v_z$ .
+Clusters 1 and 4 are associated with magnetosheath plasma immediately downstream of the bow shock.
+We see that their nodes have very similar values in terms of density, pressure, temperature, and $v_x$ , with the quantities mainly associated to the area downstream of the bow shock.
+They differ mainly in terms of the sign of the $v_z$ velocity components; the regions identified in Fig. 4 as cluster 4 (1) have mainly positive (negative) $v_z$ .
 This may be the reason why two nodes adjacent to cluster 4 but presenting $v_z < 0$ are carved out as cluster 1 in the map.
 We notice that, as a general rule, nodes belonging to the same cluster are expected to be contiguous in the SOM map, barring higher-dimension geometries which cannot be drawn in a 2D plane.

-Other clusters that draw immediate attention are cluster 2 and 3, top right of the map, which are the only ones whose nodes include positive $v_x$ values (Sunward velocity).
-These clusters map to boundary layers and the inner magnetosphere: the $v_x > 0$ nodes are associated with the Earthwards fronts we see in Figure 1, panel d.
+Other clusters that draw immediate attention are clusters 2 and 3, at the top right of the map, which are the only ones whose nodes include positive $v_x$ values (sunward velocity).
+These clusters map to boundary layers and the inner magnetosphere; the $v_x > 0$ nodes are associated with the earthwards fronts we see in Fig. 1d.

-Finally, we remark on a seemingly strange fact: lobe plasma is clustered in cluster 6, which maps in Figure 5 to nodes associate to $B_x > 0$ only.
-We can explain this with the negligible role that $B_x$ has in determining the PCs for the F1 feature set (see discussion above in Section 4), and hence the map structure.
-We can expect that the feature map for features that rank higher in determining the PCs (here, density, pressure, temperature, $v_x$ ) will be more accurate than for lower-ranking features.
+Finally, we remark on a seemingly strange fact.
+Lobe plasma is clustered in cluster 6, which maps in Fig. 5 to nodes associated to $B_x > 0$ only.
+We can explain this with the negligible role that $B_x$ has in determining the PCs for the F1 feature set (see the discussion in Sect.
+4) and, hence, the map structure.
+We can expect that the feature map for features that rank higher in determining the PCs (here density, pressure, temperature, and $v_x$ ) will be more accurate than for lower-ranking features.